CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates.md

 | Staged Rollouts | Distributes updates in phases | Limits risk exposure |
 | Rollback Mechanism | Allows reverting to previous versions | Quick problem resolution |

-[Capgo's channel system](https://capgo.app/docs/plugin/cloud-mode/channel-system/) makes it easier for developers to distribute updates to specific user groups, such as beta testers, before rolling them out widely [\[1\]](https://capgo.app/).
+[CodePushGo's channel system](https://capgo.app/docs/plugin/cloud-mode/channel-system/) makes it easier for developers to distribute updates to specific user groups, such as beta testers, before rolling them out widely [\[1\]](https://capgo.app/).
 This phased approach ensures updates are validated in smaller groups, reducing the chance of widespread issues.
 Once risks are under control, developers can then prioritize securing the updates themselves.

 ### Security Checks

 Security is a top priority when testing OTA updates.
 Using **end-to-end encryption** ensures that only authorized users can access and install updates, keeping sensitive data safe during deployment.

-> "The only solution with true end-to-end encryption, others just sign updates" - Capgo [\[1\]](https://capgo.app/)
+> "The only solution with true end-to-end encryption, others just sign updates" - CodePushGo [\[1\]](https://capgo.app/)

 Key security steps include: